Complete Tennessee Caves Guide

 Forbidden Caverns

-Forbidden Caverns is located in Sevierville, next the Great Smokey Mountains, 4.5 hours from Nashville.
+Forbidden Caverns is located in Sevierville, next to the Great Smokey Mountains, 4.5 hours from Nashville.

-The parking is easy with a large parking lot.
-They are open 10-5.
-Closed Thursdays and Sundays.
-Children of all ages are welcome but strollers and wheelchairs won't be able to fit through.
+Parking is easy, with a large lot.
+They are open 10-5, but they are closed on Thursdays and Sundays.
+Children of all ages are welcome, but strollers and wheelchairs won't fit through.

 Learn more about the Forbidden Caverns here.